JacobMarshall0/FrontendMentor/README.md

-# My Frontend Mentor Examples
+# My Frontend Mentor Solutions

 This repo is for my [GitHub pages site](https://jacobmarshall0.github.io/FrontendMentor/), which shows a collection of [Frontend Mentor](https://www.frontendmentor.io/) challengese I have completed, or ones I am working on.